NEC 705 Explained: Interconnecting Power Production Sources

 NEC 705.11: Supply-Side Connections Explained

-A supply-side connection, as detailed in NEC 705.11 supply-side connections, involves tapping into the conductors between the utility meter and the main service disconnect.
-This method is often preferred for larger PV systems because it is not limited by the busbar rating of the main panel or the “120% rule.”
-However, it comes with its own strict set of requirements.
-The conductors used for these feeder taps must be sized appropriately and protected by their own overcurrent device.
+A supply-side connection, as detailed in NEC 705.11 supply-side connections, involves tapping into the conductors between the utility meter and the main service disconnect or another approved supply-side point.
+This method is often chosen for larger PV systems because the 705.12 busbar calculations that govern load-side connections do not directly apply; however, supply-side connections are still governed by 705.11 and Article 230 and require properly sized conductors, overcurrent protection, equipment evaluation, grounding, and usually utility approval.
+The conductors used for these feeder taps must be sized appropriately and protected by their own overcurrent device as required by the Code.
 Furthermore, these connections directly involve the service entrance conductors, a critical component of the electrical system that demands careful work.
 You can review the specifics of these components in our guide to service entrance conductors.

-If this calculation does not allow for a large enough system, a supply-side connection or other solutions may be necessary.
+If the allowed capacity under the applicable method does not permit the desired inverter size, a supply-side connection, a listed solution, a power control (EMS) strategy, or a service upgrade are common alternatives.
 Navigating these overcurrent protection requirements is a core skill; you can sharpen your knowledge by reviewing how the 2023 NEC simplifies overcurrent protection.

 Essential Equipment and Modern Solutions in NEC 705